 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Girish C. Melkani: My research group uses Drosophila models to study aging and metabolic disorders, exploring time-restricted feeding and exercise as interventions for metabolic, cardiac, muscle, sleep, and aging-related diseases.
+Girish C. Melkani: My research lab uses Drosophila models to study aging and metabolic disorders, exploring time-restricted feeding and exercise as interventions for metabolic, cardiac, muscle, sleep, and other agingdiseases.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:3.2.2